suduwoniu/Nucleolus_simulation/README.md

 ## ImageAlignmet
 This code is adapted from https://ww2.mathworks.cn/matlabcentral/fileexchange/18401-efficient-subpixel-image-registration-by-cross-correlation) for image registration and alignment

 FBL_alignment.m: Main code for image alignmet.
 Two input images, one is as a reference image and another is the aligning image. for the aligning image, it is rotated from 0 to 359 degree by 1 degree per rotation and the rotated images are stored after each rotation.
 After applying fast Fourier transform to the reference image and rotated images, the cross-correlation peak was individually calculated between the reference image and each rotated image.
 A rotated image, which has the best cross-correlation peak with the reference image, is then refined in the x-y scale according to the reference image to be the registered image.
-And
+And average this rotate image and aligned image to get an averaged look.

+dftregistration.m: This code gives the same precision as the FFT upsampled cross correlation in a small fraction of the computation time and with reduced memory requirements.
+It obtains an initial estimate of the crosscorrelation peak by an FFT and then refines the shift estimation by upsampling the DFT only in a small neighborhood of that estimate by means of a matrix-multiply DFT.
+With this procedure all the image points are used to compute the upsampled crosscorrelation.

+### Usage
+Give the template image path and aligning image path in the FBL_alignment.m:
+f=im2double(imread('templage_image.tif'));
+g=im2double(imread('align_image.tif'));
+then run the FBL_alignment.m, output is the registering image and averaged image.